anindya-saha/YelpSentiment/README.md

 Generating Ngrams:

-For generation of Positive Ngrams, go to bootstrap directory and execute:- python PositiveNGrams.py
+For generation of Positive Ngrams, go to NgramsAnalysis directory and execute:- python PositiveNGrams.py

-For generation of Negative Ngrams, go to bootstrap directory and execute:- python NegativeNGrams.py
+For generation of Negative Ngrams, go to NgramsAnalysis directory and execute:- python NegativeNGrams.py